Gain more followers with a cohesive color palette for your Instagram feed

 No matter who you try to target—male, female, young, or old—recognize that emotive, inspiring colors and images do well on Instagram.

 Tools for creating a color palette from scratch

-With Adobe Kuler, you can pick from seven different types of color palettes and then make the adjustments in the color wheel.
+With Adobe Color ‘s color wheel, you can browse thousands of color combinations from the Color community and make adjustments in the color wheel.

 Remember that not all of these are easy options for branding!
 So be sure to create something that will invite users into to your social feed—not dispel them.

 If you’re afraid that a monochromatic color palette won’t work for Instagram, don’t be!
-Remember that you can still throw in pops of other colors or complimentary variants.
+Remember that you can still throw in pops of other colors or complementary color variants.

 Color Scheme Designer

 Color Scheme Designer can feel a little trickier to use.
 It has a couple of great features, like adjusting saturation and contrast, which will allow you to pick a color scheme that is close to the emotional feel that you’re going for.